masneyb/nexus-5-upstream/README.md

   - [74d09c927cb6 ("power: supply: bq24190_charger: add of_match for usb-otg-vbus regulator")](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=74d09c927cb69bd10c63e0c6dd3d1c71709ee7ea)

 - The phone contains a micro USB port that can be used for charging the battery or in USB OTG mode so that other USB devices can be connected to the phone.
-You can also setup USB networking between your computer and the phone.
-Ensure that `CONFIG_USB_ETH` is in your .config file since qcom_defconfig does not have this option.
 The USB support requires the charger and gpio hogging patches listed on this page.

   - [fb143fcbb9ad ("ARM: dts: qcom: msm8974-hammerhead: add USB OTG support")](https://git.kernel.org/pub/scm/linux/kernel/git/torvalds/linux.git/commit/?id=fb143fcbb9ad361004f2818e9dcb52b2556bfec1)